Wednesday, March 4, 2009

 Teaching

 I enjoy teaching.
 In addition to the longer courses below I have given guest lectures for Shad Valley, taught seminars on bioinformatics at Simon Fraser University and given various conference talks at the SSE Evolution Conference and the Pacific Ecology Conference.
 In my classes I seek to combine new media with my lectures.
 I consistently receive positive student evaluations.
-Recently, I have also mentored two graduate students (Klaas Hartmann and Jason Caravas) for a project – Bio::Phylo – partly funded by Google.
+Recently, I have also mentored two graduate students (Klaas Hartmann and Jason Caravas) for the NeXML project, and one student (Anurag Priyam) for the NeXML project, both with funding by Google.

 Invited speaker, lecturer